 MADCAP MORRIS WEEKEND 2018

 Both past participants and newcomers are welcome to attend.
-Cheques made out to Madcap Morris to arrive between early July and early Sept, after which it should be fully booked.
+Cheques made out to Madcap Morris to arrive between early July and late Sept, after which it should be fully booked.
 Folly Cottage, 151 West Malvern Road, Malvern, Worcs WR14 4AY

 Below are two December 2016 pictures: